 Later life of St Brendan

-Later in his life, Brendan travelled to Wales and the holy island of Iona, where St Columba spent his exile from Ireland.
+Later in his life, Brendan traveled to Wales and the holy island of Iona, where St Columba spent his exile from Ireland.
 It is situated off the west coast of Scotland.

 On returning to Ireland, he founded a monastery at Annaghdown, where he spent the rest of his days.